mcarbonell/kratia-forums/DONE.md

     - When a votation proposed by a user is concluded.
     - When a user receives a "Like" on their post.
     - When a votation a user participated in (but didn't propose) concludes.
+    - When a user receives a new Private Message.
 - **Functionality:**
     - Real-time unread notification count in the site header.
     - Dedicated `/notifications` page to view all notifications.